On Understanding and Mitigating the Dimensional Collapse of Graph Contrastive Learning: a Non-Maximum Removal Approach: Experiment

-\paragraph{Sensitivity study w.r.t. the erasing threshold $\delta$.} We vary the values of the import hyper-parameter threshold $\delta$ in the erasing operation in Eq.~\ref{eq:mask} from 0.0 to 1.0 on four datasets, and the results are shown in Fig.~\ref{fig:threshold}.
-Surprisingly, even if the second embedding is completely erased when $\delta=0$, we can still optimize the encoder by repulsing negative pairs and get a barely satisfactory result.
+\textbf{Sensitivity study w.r.t. the removal threshold $\delta$.} We vary the value of the crucial hyper-parameter threshold $\delta$ in the removal operation in Eq.~\ref{eq:mask} from 0.0 to 1.0 on four datasets, and the results are shown in Fig.~\ref{fig:threshold}.
+Unexpectedly even if the second embedding is completely removed when $\delta=0$, the randomly initialized untrained encoder still reaches a competitive performance, because the SVM can classify graphs directly based on node features.
 In general, we find that when the threshold $\delta$ is less than 0.7, the classification accuracy grows with the increase of the threshold.
-The optimal value of $\delta$ is 0.7 or 0.8 for most datasets, with the exception of dataset NCI1, where the optimal value is 0.4. \paragraph{Effect of intensity of augmentations.} Since the sparsity of augmented views affects the common highlighted dimensions of both embeddings, we vary the ratio of nodes, edges or features discarded in graph augmentation including \textit{NodeDrop}, \textit{EdgeDrop} and \textit{FeatureMasking} on four datasets.
+The optimal value of $\delta$ is 0.6-0.8 for most datasets, with the exception of dataset NCI1, where the optimal value is 0.4.

+\textbf{Sensitivity study w.r.t. intensity of augmentations.} Since the sparsity of augmented views affects the common prominent dimensions of both embeddings, we vary the ratio of nodes, edges or features discarded in graph augmentation including \textit{NodeDrop}, \textit{EdgeDrop} and \textit{FeatureMasking} on four datasets.
 From the results in Figure~\ref{fig:aug}, we observe that classification performance degenerates as the intensity of augmentation grows overly high.
 The optimal modification probability for most datasets is $0.1$ to $0.3$.
 These results are in record with the observation that graph-data are sparse and hard to be recovered after discarding information.